 For the last 8 years of my life, I've been immersed in the design and implementation of large-scale distributed systems and data processing pipelines.
-In December of last year, I began working for the top VC firm in the Northwest, Madrona Venture Group, where I help our portfolio companies with their technical hiring needs.
+In December of last year, I began working for a Seattle-based VC firm called Madrona Venture Group, where I help our portfolio companies with their technical hiring needs.
 Yeah...
 I went from engineer to recruiter and what's more surprising is that customer development is what got me here.
-Nearly everyone I talk to asks me how I ended up at Madrona, so here's the story of how customer development landed me at a top VC firm.
+Nearly everyone I talk to asks me how I ended up at Madrona, so here's the story of how customer development turned into working at the firm.

 I first came to Seattle at the beginning of 2008 to work on an incubation project at Microsoft that would later become Windows Azure.
 After about 2.5 years on the project, it became clear that the trajectory of relevant skills I was acquiring had started to taper and that my experiences on the team were no longer driving me toward my long-term, entrepreneurial goals.
 It was time for a change and while the decision to leave a high-performing team wasn't an easy one, it was a good one.